hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets= 20 ] = 0.705
 ```

-According to our results, the performance of posenet/model3 in this repo is similar to CMU-Net (the cascaed CNN used in [CMU-Pose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) ), which means only merging different feature maps with diferent receptive fields at low resolution heatmaps could not help much.
+According to our results, the performance of posenet/model3 in this repo is similar to CMU-Net (the cascaed CNN used in [CMU-Pose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) ), which means only merging different feature maps with diferent receptive fields at low resolution heatmaps could not help much (without offset regression).

 ## News!